-- Plan, Design and Specify: This stage involves considering the end user and modalities for discovering the data (e.g., metadata or standards, etc.), and information to be accessed as well as planning data collection through to storage and publication methods.
-It includes the design of data models, and technical specifications and standards for capture and acquisition that are aligned with end user needs. - Create or Acquire Data: Is the actual data creation and acquisition phase and can include general data maintenance and updating. - Validate and Verify: Is the evaluation of data created according to documented guidance, policies, specifications, standards and/or legal requirements.
+- Plan, Design and Specify: This stage involves planning data collection through to storage and publication methods.
+It includes the design of data models, and technical specifications and standards for capture and acquisition. - Create or Acquire Data: Is the actual data creation and acquisition phase. - Validate and Verify: Is the evaluation of data created according to documented guidance, policies, specifications, standards and/or legal requirements.
 Validation is the process of checking whether data or data models meet the required specification; and verification is the process for checking the accuracy of data entered into a dataset/system to test that it exactly matches the source information. - Reappraise: Data that fails validation and verification is returned for correction.
-For example, data may be returned to the contractor if the data does not adhere to standards. - Archive: Data is transferred onto a computer hard drive or shared network drive or storage repository for long-term retention.
-The archive typically contains data that is not actively used and there is a need to implement data security measures to protect data from unauthorized access, data corruption and accidental data destruction, modification and disclosure. - Dispose: While information is typically archived for later use, some information has a finite purpose and can be discarded at a later date once it has served its purpose or is no longer valuable to the organization, after a mandated 'records retention' date. - Preserve: Actions are undertaken to ensure long-term preservation and retention of the authoritative nature of data.
+For example, data may be returned to the contractor if the data does not adhere to standards. - Archive: Data is transferred onto a computer hard drive or shared network drive or corporate storage repository for long-term retention.
+The archive typically contains data that is not actively used and there is a need to implement data security measures to protect data from unauthorised access, data corruption and accidental data destruction, modification and disclosure. - Dispose: While information is typically archived for later use, some information has a finite purpose and can be discarded once it has served its purpose or is no longer valuable to the organisation. - Preserve: Actions are undertaken to ensure long-term preservation and retention of the authoritative nature of data.
 Preservation actions should ensure that data remains authentic, reliable and usable while maintaining its integrity.
-Actions include data cleaning, validation, assigning preservation metadata, assigning representation information and ensuring acceptable data structures or file formats. - Migrate: Migrate data to a different format or anonymize the data.
+Actions include data cleaning, validation, assigning preservation metadata, assigning representation information and ensuring acceptable data structures or file formats. - Migrate: Migrate data to a different format.
 This may be done to accord with the storage environment or to ensure the data's immunity from hardware or software obsolescence. - Store: Data is stored in a secure manner where it can be routinely accessed for reuse.
 Data stores are typically publicly accessible data warehouses and there is a need to implement cyber security measures against. - Access, Use and Reuse: Data is accessed by users on a day-to-day basis.
 This may be via internal systems or in the form of publicly available published information.
 Data is typically accompanied by a license agreement.

-- Analyze and/or Transform: End users create new data from the original, for example by migrating data into a different format, integrating data with other data, or by creating a subset, by selection or query, to create newly derived results, perhaps for publication as information products. - Publish: Data is published as traditional data products and value-added information products, in print form, as web services, Application Programming Interfaces (APIs), consumer and business Applications (Apps) etc. Data is typically subject to copyright laws.
+- Analyse and/or Transform: End users create new data from the original, for example by migrating data into a different format, integrating data with other data, or by creating a subset, by selection or query, to create newly derived results, perhaps for publication as information products. - Publish: Data is published as information products in print form or on websites.
+Data is typically subject to copyright laws.